IvoVellekoop/openwfs/docs/source/core.rst

    * - :class:`algorithms.StepwiseSequential`
      - A simplified version of the original wavefront shaping algorithm :cite:`Vellekoop2007`, with pre-optimization omitted.

+All algorithms are designed to be completely hardware-agnostic, so that the exact same code can be used with any type of feedback signal on real or simulated hardware.
+All algorithms except the :class:`~.SimpleGenetic` algorithm provide support for optimizing multiple targets simulaneously in a single run of the algorithm.

 Units and metadata
 ----------------------------------